hegerty/ECON310/README.md

-# ECON310, Northeastern Illinois University
+# ECON310: Business and Economic Statistics II, NEIU

 Here is a link to the [Syllabus](https://drive.google.com/file/d/1mSVWJYid3GEor1Ikvewi9o4WidV-7kWb/view?usp=sharing). the course starts March 22, 2022 and runs for eight weeks.
 We meet in BBH 242, TR, 5:40-6:55pm.